Voice Clone Has Unnatural Breathing and Pauses

 Step 3: Re-record reference audio with natural breathing

-If your clone learned “no breath” from a clean reference, record a 60-90 second sample that includes natural pauses and audible breaths.
+If your clone learned “no breath” from a clean, breath-stripped reference, re-record with natural pauses left in.
 Read a paragraph of normal prose conversationally.
 Do not over-edit.
+How much audio you need depends on the clone type (as of June 2026):

 - Natural breaths between sentences left in (do not remove)